Invincible Presents: Atom Eve: Synopsis

 After visiting a recovering Mark at his home, Eve takes Universa's staff back to the GDA prison, but Universa escapes her cell and takes the staff with her.
 Eve begins preparation to confront Universa for the final time, while also accepting Robot's offer for assistance.
 Eve returns to the power plant, where she battles both Killcannon and Universa.
 Ultimately, Eve can make a choice whether to trust Universa and help her siphon energy from the power plant's reactor, or help the GDA apprehend her.
 In the aftermath of the battle, depending on past interactions, Eve may rekindle her relationship with Rex, start a new one with Mark, or pursue neither.
 She returns to her treehouse, hopeful for the future.

 Development

 Skybound Games released Invincible Presents: Atom Eve for Windows on November 14, 2023, developed by Terrible Posture Games who previously worked with Skybound on The Walking Dead: Last Mile.
 It was made available for free the same week on Amazon's subscription service Prime Gaming.

 Reception

-Invincible Presents: Atom Eve received positive reviews on Metacritic.
+Invincible Presents: Atom Eve received generally favorable reviews from critics, according to the review aggregation website Metacritic.
 RPGFan liked that it could be played without knowledge of the comic book or animated series.
 They found it a bit short but praised the gameplay, characters, soundtrack, and visuals.
 Though Shacknews said Atom Eve "sticks to some predictable superhero tropes", they praised the story.
 They also enjoyed the gameplay and said the role-playing elements helped differentiate it from other visual novels.
 Sports Illustrated said it is not as good as the animated series but is worth playing.